Millennium Sapphire (MSTO) Trading 0% Lower This Week

 - CareCoin (CARES) traded down 2.2% against the dollar and now trades at $0.0809 or 0.00000297 BTC.

 Millennium Sapphire’s genesis date was December 4th, 2021.
 Millennium Sapphire’s total supply is 149,999,499 tokens.
+The official website for Millennium Sapphire is mstoken.art.
 Millennium Sapphire’s official message board is mstokensto.medium.com.
 Millennium Sapphire’s official Twitter account is @millenniumsapp and its Facebook page is accessible here.
-Millennium Sapphire’s official website is mstoken.art.

 The MS Token represents both fractionalized ownership in the Millennium Sapphire and future pro-rata share in the potential profits driven by NFTs.
 The NFT’s will be created in collaboration with studios and digital artists.